 - If you notice yourself losing attention while sorting and begin to rush, take a short break.
 You may return to the activity later. - If this activity will take several hours that you don't have, set a goal to organize for 30 minutes a day until the task is done.
-Set a timer to let you know when 30 minutes has past.

-Sort/organize all of the papers (e.g., receipts, junk mail, catalogs, Army forms, bills, etc.) into ppropriate cates below after you l - 1
+Set a timer to let you know when 30 minutes has past. - Sort/organize all of the papers (e.g., receipts, junk mail, catalogs, Army forms, bills, etc.) into appropriate categories.
+You may use the box below for scratch paper.
+Answer the questions below after you have completed the activity.